Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AKS.NetworkPolicy.md

 For improved security, define network policy rules to control the flow of traffic.
 For example, only permit backend components to receive traffic from frontend components.

+When network communication is unrestricted, your applications or infrastructure may be exposed to lateral movement.
+Lateral movement is technique used to bypass controls, increase impact, and escalate privileges.

 To use Network Policy it must be enabled at cluster deployment time.
 AKS supports two implementations of network policies, Azure Network Policies and Calico Network Policies.